-H21: A correlation exists between management involvement and project value when implementing an AGILE Project Management Methodology/Framework specifically tailored for telecom projects.
+H21: A correlation exists between management &

+customer's involvement and project delivery when implementing an AGILE Project Management Environment (Framework) Tailored for IT Projects.

-H22: A connection can be observed between customer involvement and project value when utilizing AGILE Project Management Methodology/Framework specifically customized for telecom projects.
+H22: A connection can be observed between project cost and project delivery when utilizing an AGILE Project Management Environment (Framework) Tailored for IT Projects.

-- Data Collection
+Data Collection